DanielGresak/DiscordBot/README.md

 *Vlad Rakhmanin (his idea)*

 ### Background
-I decided to try make a bot that would read a sheet from Google Sheets and send a message if an assignment was dur within the next week.
+I decided to try make a bot that would read a sheet from Google Sheets and send a message if an assignment was due within the next week.
 I already had used the Sheety API so I copied the code from a previous project and made an Sheet with my college assignments and when it's due.

 The project is a bit messy and was rushed but I think it's a cool addition to my classes discord.